livebg/artwork/README.md

     <style> .artwork-reload-splash body { display: none; } </style>
     <%= activate_resolution_independence %>

+### Usage in frames

+The client-side code which checks for the current browser's resolutions will be disabled by default when the site is not the topmost frame, ie. when loaded from an iframe.

+You can override this behaviour by setting a truthy value to a global variable:

+    window.useArtworkInFrames = true

+This has to happen before the `<%= activate_resolution_independence %>` call.

 ## Configuration

 Set the following variables in an app initializer: